sidebar hamburger menu

 You can change that by editing the script and changing RETRY and SLEEP values.

-Complete log file can be found at /var/log/ksplice2kcare.log.
+The complete log file can be found at /var/log/ksplice2kcare.log

 Canonical Livepatch